bask185/ArduinoToolchain/stateMachine.md

 Before I show some code I'll explain briefly how my state machines work.
 And why I have chosen for that manner.

-My state machine exists out of a switch-case of which every case performs a function call to an other function, the state.
+My state machine exists out of a switch-case of which every case performs a function call to an other function, the stateFunction.
 This state function returns true when the state is finished.
 When that is the case, the switch-case will select a new function.

 The decision which state is next to be executed is taken in the switch case.
-All other code (the states) are elsewhere.
-The advantage of this is that the entire flow of the SM is caught within a relative small switch-case which ususally fits in a single page.
+All other code (the stateFunctions) are elsewhere.
+The advantage of this is that the entire flow of the SM is caught within a relative small switch-case which usually fits in a single page.

 The states themselfes consist out of 3 parts; the entryState, the onState and the exitState.
 The entry state is executed once on the first iteration of the state.
 From that point on, the onState will be executed as long as the exitFlag is not set.
 Once this flag is set, the exitState will be executed.
 The exitState will return true when it is done, this will signal the SM that the state is finished.
-Though we need 2 flags per SM to work, this structure allows for great versability.
+Though we need 2 flags per SM to work, this structure allows for great versatility.
 Especially with the SW timer implementation every state can have a time out.

 ## yEd state diagrams.
 This is were all our new SW projects begin.
 We write down the basic operation in the form of simple state diagrams in the program yEd.
 This is as much needed as well as it is important.
 It provides the basic SW documentation which is vital to have once your program becomes complex.
 It helps you and your co-workers read and navigate through the code.